twright8/fins/README.md

 docker-compose up -d
 ```

 This will start the Qdrant vector database and the main application.
+The Docker container is configured to mount the necessary cache directories from your local system to enable persistent model caching across container restarts.

 3. Access the web interface at http://localhost:8501